btbd/btbd.github.io/strangs.md

 }
 ```

-The skip in calling the handler caused by a large difference in frame time can be seen in the pseudo-code below:
+The skip in calling the handler caused by a too small difference in frame time can be seen in the pseudo-code below:

 ```cpp
 /*** 0x12B0960 ***/